josereia/the_pong_game/README.md

 # The Pong Game

-A simple and classic game made in the Godot Engine for study purposes.
+The classic Pong game made in the Godot Engine for study purposes.

 ## Technologies